Important Information & Reminders

 - Campus study rooms in Anna Rubin Hall and the SAC Field House can be reserved here.

 - Education Hall has a new state-of-the-art fabrication lab along with a library and courtyard lounge on the ground floor.

 - Salten Hall offers spaces for collaboration, quiet study (including study pods), and student lounge space.
-It will also be the new location for the library previously at Wisser.

 - The Interfaith Prayer & Meditation Room is open in Harry Schure Hall.

 - Outdoor seating parklets in Midge Karr, the medical and academic quads, and the "Parklet at the Pond" feature WiFi access.
 Outdoor seating is also available at the SAC.
 Walkways and paths are open for recreational purposes.

 Be aware of pedestrian traffic and egress signs at locations where renovations are being performed.